Ahmad-faroukh/Student-Portal-Site/README.md

 # Student-Portal-Site
-Simple site for student portal made with PHP native
+Simple site for student portal made with PHP native with MVC design pattern